aamershaikh/spring-security/README.md

 Spring Security Basic Authentication

-     - dependency " spring-boot-starter-security " will add a login form based authentication which is the basic password based login control provided.
+ Dependency " spring-boot-starter-security " will add a login form based authentication which is the basic password based login control
+     provided.

      *Basic Auth in Spring boot*